Frequently Asked Questions

 Is there homework for the class?

 Each week’s reading is about 20-30 minutes.
-Each chapter includes optional questions for her to answer in writing if she will benefit or you would like it to document her completion of the course.
+The younger girl's chapters are 3 - 6 pages, and the High School chapters are 7-10 pages each.
+Each chapter includes optional questions for her to answer in writing if she will benefit or if you would like it to document her completion of the course.
 If your daughter isn’t able to do the reading in advance, she will still benefit from the discussion.

 Yes, the girls are welcome to have their cameras on during class, because the class size is small and I have found that it helps the girls to bond over the course of just a few weeks.
 It’s not required.